 What was the test modeled after?

 This test was modeled after the neuropsychological work of A. R. Luria.
 The nonverbal test (Naglieri-NV; Naglieri, 2021) is like those published in the past, but with new kinds of items.
-The Naglieri-NV measures general ability using questions which require a student to carefully examine shapes presented in a matrix where sequences, spatial orientations, and other distinguishing characteristics must be analyzed to determine the answer.
-The Quantitative test which Jack A. Naglieri, PhD and Kimberly Lansdowne , PhD created (Naglieri-Q; Naglieri & Lansdowne, 2021) measures general ability using questions which require a student to closely examine the relationships among the numbers and/or symbols using basic math concepts.
+The Naglieri-NV measures general ability using questions that require a student to carefully examine shapes presented in a matrix where sequences, spatial orientations, and other distinguishing characteristics must be analyzed to determine the answer.
+The Quantitative test that Jack A. Naglieri, PhD and Kimberly Lansdowne, PhD created (Naglieri-Q; Naglieri & Lansdowne, 2021) measures general ability using questions that require a student to closely examine the relationships among the numbers and/or symbols using basic math concepts.
 All three of these tests measure what is referred to as general ability, which is sometimes designated by the letter g.

 How is this test administered?

-The Naglieri General Ability Tests are group or individually administered using online (summer 2021) or paper (estimated publication date 2022) formats for students aged 4 to 18 years.
-Initial release will be based on local norms to identify students for gifted educational services using the Verbal, Nonverbal, & Quantitative versions of the Naglieri General Ability Tests (Naglieri, Brulles, & Lansdowne, 2021).
+The Naglieri General Ability Tests are group or individually administered using online or paper formats (coming soon) for students aged 4 to 18 years.
+The initial release will be based on local norms to identify students for gifted educational services using the Verbal, Nonverbal, & Quantitative versions of the Naglieri General Ability Tests (Naglieri, Brulles, & Lansdowne, 2021).

 Explore a collection of webinars and companion handouts about the Naglieri General Ability Tests and their components.